LoTwT/vue-emits-issue/README.md

 ## What is expected?

-The warn should display correctly after the return value of the event without refresh.
+The warn should output correctly after the return value of the event changed without refresh.

 ## What is actually happening?

-The warn always displays when the default return is false.
-It will not disappear after the return value has been changed to true without refresh.
+The warn always outputs after the return value changed from `false` to `true`.
+It will be correct after refreshing.

 Also, the `defineProps` has the same issue.